 Medical treatment of mass casualties

 Joseph Galante, chief of the UC Davis Division of Trauma, Surgical Critical Care and Acute Care Surgery, is an expert in surgical treatment of blast injuries from the battlefield or mass-casualty incidents.
 His research focuses on improving medical treatment in response to disasters and using military medical techniques to benefit civilian medical practice.
 In addition to his work at UC Davis, Galante is a member of the U.S. Navy Reserve who has served with distinction in the U.S., Western Pacific and Afghanistan.
-Interviews with Galante can be arranged through Karen Finney, UC Davis Health, at 916-734-9064 or email@example.com.
-Other physicians and medical school faculty may also be available to comment.
+Interviews with Galante can be arranged through UC Davis Health: email@example.com, 916-734-9040

 Domestic violence, intimate partner violence